LSafer/cufyorg.github.io/index.md

 ---

-# **Beans** [<font size="3">(cufyorg:beans)</font>][beans]
-Abstract classes and interfaces that change the behavior of the implemented classes.
-Like changing the way accessing the class's fields or the way invoking the class's methods.
-This repo most uses the package 'cufy.beans'.

-- ### **Bean** [<font size="3">(cufy.beans.Bean)</font>][beans-bean]
-An interface changes the act of the fields of the class implementing it.
-The classes that implement this class change to be used as a map
-(JavaScript like).
-All of the fields of that class will be like a map-entry holder (like property on beans).
-Fields not annotated with property annotation will be excluded.
-The annotation parameters will change the behavior of the class with that field annotated.

----

 # **Concurrent** [<font size="3">(cufyorg:concurrent)</font>][concurrent]
 Simplifications and interfaces/protocols to deal with concurrent environment.
 Like loops, nested loops and threads or locks.
-This repo most uses the packages 'cufy.lang' and 'cufy.util.concurrent'.
+This repository most uses the packages 'cufy.lang' and 'cufy.util.concurrent'.

 - ### **Loop** [<font size="3">(cufy.lang.Loop)</font>][concurrent-loop]